The Soulful Symphony of Sambar: A Deep Dive into South India's Beloved Stew Sambar is more than a dish; it’s an emotion, a cultural an...

 single flavor dominates.

-roasted spices like coriander, red chilies, fenugreek, cumin, turmeric,
+typically includes roasted spices like coriander, red chilies, fenugreek,

-and sometimes chana dal/urad dal.
-The roasting is done meticulously to
+cumin, turmeric, and sometimes chana dal/urad dal.
+The roasting is done

 - Jaggery: